AQ Index for Arizona

 Air Quality Index for Arizona

 Over the next few days, the highest Ozone (OZONE) will be in the Phoenix area.
-It is forecasted to be Unhealthy for Sensitive Groups, meaning members of sensitive groups may experience health effects.
-The general public is less likely to be affected.
+It is forecasted to be Moderate, meaning air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 [View the ADEQ Hourly Forecast for Phoenix]